laca-is/MASPY/README.md

 where the agents will act.
 An agent may contain any number of *Beliefs*, *Objectives*, *Plans*, these to classes model desires and intentions, respectively.
 The agent can communicate with others agents, by sending or requesting any of the previous entitys.
-This library uses a Knowledge Query Model Language to model the communication between agents using acts of speech, or perfomatives, as a base model, in this way an agent can ask, tell, command or teach anything it needs and knows.
+This Framework uses a Knowledge Query Model Language to model the communication between agents using acts of speech, or perfomatives, as a base model, in this way an agent can ask, tell, command or teach anything it needs and knows.